 - 1. To elect six directors for a term of one year and until their successors are duly elected and qualified; - 2.
-To ratify the selection of Freed Maxick CPAs, P.C. as our independent registered public accounting firm for the fiscal year ending December 31, 2017: - 3.
+To ratify the selection of Freed Maxick CPAs, P.C. as our independent registered public accounting firm for the fiscal year ending December 31, 2017; - 3.
 To vote on a non-binding advisory resolution on executive compensation ("Say-on-Pay"); - 4.
 To vote on a non-binding advisory resolution on the frequency of future advisory votes on executive compensation ("Say-When-on-Pay"); - 5.
 To vote on a shareholder proposal of a non-binding advisory resolution entitled "Shareholder Proxy Access"; and - 6.
 To transact such other business as may properly come before the meeting and any adjournments thereof.

 Only shareholders of record of our common stock, par value \$.10 per share, at the close of business on May 22, 2017 are entitled to receive notice of, and to vote at and attend our Annual Meeting.
 Your vote is important.
 Whether or not you plan to attend our Annual Meeting, we hope that you will vote as soon as possible.
 If you received only a Notice of Internet Availability of Proxy Materials by mail, you may vote your shares at the Internet site address listed on your Notice of Internet Availability.
-You may also request a paper copy of our proxy materials by visiting the Internet site address listed on your Notice of Internet Availability.
+You may also request a paper copy of our proxy materials by visiting the Internet site address listed on your Notice of Internet Availability, by calling the toll-free number or by sending an e-mail to the e-mail address listed on your Notice of Internet Availability.
 If you received a paper copy of the proxy materials by mail, you may vote your shares by proxy by doing any one of the following: vote at the Internet site address listed on your proxy or voting instruction card; call the toll-free number listed on your proxy or voting instruction card; or sign, date and return the enclosed proxy or voting instruction card in the pre-addressed envelope provided.